 Build it, and they will come…

-A knowledge repository is one of the most powerful tools to hand in order to service your customers.
+A knowledge repository is one of the most powerful tools when servicing your customers.

 Most simply, the knowledgebase, or FAQs, hold the questions and answers that customers are interested in.